liujianxun-ict/bestconf/hadoop.md

 ======================
 Experiment Environment
 -----------
-We executed Bestconf for the spark cluster with 4 nodes.
-The spark cluster consists of 1 master node and 3 slave nodes.
+We executed Bestconf for the Hadoop cluster with 4 nodes.
+The Hadoop cluster consists of 1 master node and 3 slave nodes.
 All nodes used in our experiment are shown below.
 <div>
     <table border="0">
       <tr>